prashantenterprisesblp/documentation/configuration/wireless/headless.md

 If you do not use a monitor or keyboard to run your Pi (known as headless), but you still need to do some wireless setup, there is a facility to enable wireless networking and SSH when creating a image.

+In case you use PiBakery software to have GUI based setup and then insert the SD card image with the setup in PI, you can avoid the sequential set up below, but it shall be read for more info and clarify of concepts.

 Once an image is created on an SD card, by inserting it into a card reader on a Linux or Windows machines the boot folder can be accessed.
 Adding certain files to this folder will activate certain setup features on the first boot of the Pi itself.

 ## Setting up wireless networking